fbpx

 About Insight Therapy

 Insight Therapy is a professional mental health private practice located in Champaign - Urbana.
-Insight Therapy offers individual therapy, couples counseling, family counseling, and professional mediation services to clients of all ages and issues.
+Insight Therapy offers individual therapy, couples counseling, and family counseling to clients of all ages and issues.

 Privacy Notice